 Unavailable to students with credit for HIST100.
-Students may not take both HIST1100 and Humanities 1101/1106 for credit.
+Students may not take both HIST1100 and Humanities

 An historical/thematic study of civilization and culture in the Western world from ancient times to the present.

 THE ASCENT OF HUMANKIND I

 This course provides a historical and thematic examination of civilization and cultures in the Western World from pre-history through the classical and early medieval worlds.